netdata/learn/docs/cloud/visualize/kubernetes.md

 In order to use the Kubernetes visualizations in Netdata Cloud, you need:

 - A Kubernetes cluster running Kubernetes v1.9 or newer.
-- A Netdata deployment using our Helm chart.
+- A Netdata deployment using the latest version of the [Helm chart](https://github.com/netdata/helmchart), which installs [v1.29.0](https://github.com/netdata/netdata/releases) or newer of the Netdata Agent.
 - To claim your Kubernetes cluster to Netdata Cloud.
+- To enable the feature flag described below.

-See our [Kubernetes installation instructions](/docs/agent/packaging/installer/methods/kubernetes/) for details on installation and claiming.
+See our [Kubernetes installation instructions](/docs/agent/packaging/installer/methods/kubernetes/) for details on installation and claiming to Netdata Cloud.

+### Enable the feature flag

 Once you have the prerequisites, you can enable the Kubernetes visualizations by enabling the feature flag in your browser's developer console: